irisnet/irishub/docs/features/service.md

 * _total_: total number of call batches, where a negative number means "unlimited"

 ### Request batch
 For a repeated request context, _batches_ of new request objects will be generated at the specified frequency, until the total number of batches is reached or the consumer (i.e., context creator) runs out of fee.
-Only one request batch is created for a non-repeated context.
+Only one request batch is generated for a non-repeated context.

-A request batch is comprised of a number of _request_ objects, each representing a service call to a chosen provider; only those providers that charge a fee lower than `service fee cap` and commits to a QoS better than `timeout` will be selected.
+A request batch is comprised of a number of _request_ objects, each representing a service call to a chosen provider; only those providers that charge a fee lower than `service fee cap` and commit to a QoS better than `timeout` will be selected.

 ### Commands
 When a request context is successfully created, a `context id` is returned to the consumer and the context is automatically started.
 The consumer can later update, pause and start the context at will; she can permanently kill the context as well.